Improving the energy efficiency of your home

 - Using the washing machine at non-peak times is cheaper for energy use

-- Add dry towel to drier
+- Add a dry towel to drier

 - Use sunshine to dry clothes in summer